Quick canned tuna pasta | with light canned tuna

 Ingredients

-• tuna (light canned – weight as per dietary plan)
+• tuna (light canned tuna – weight according to dietary plan)

 • to taste lemon juice